 So now here we are.
 Five weeks after the fall.
 Three weeks after beginning physical therapy.
 And here’s the reality.
 She isn’t going to get any stronger.
 She’ll only maintain where she’s at for a short time.
 That’s if she’s willing to continue doing the recommended exercises six days a week.

-With the dementia, the excessive sleeping and her personality….I honestly don’t see that happening.
+With dementia, the excessive sleeping and her personality….I honestly don’t see that happening.
 I can only encourage her, prompt her and do them with her if she’s willing.
 The rest is up to her.

 That may happen to you too.
 Maybe your loved one isn’t going to cooperate.
-Like anything with caregiving, especially dementia everyday is different, sometimes every minute.
+Like anything with caregiving, especially dementia every day is different, sometimes every minute.

 Today it works.
 Tomorrow not so much.
 If you’ve gotten to the point we’re at, give it a try and hope for the best.

 These exercises were given to us by a Physical Therapist.
-They are designed for someone who has limited ability, endurance, range of motion or strength.
+They are designed for someone who has limited ability, endurance, the range of motion or strength.